-- Anyone who tests positive using a Lateral Flow Test (LFT): - must not attend setting or school - must then book a follow up PCR test through the online booking portal - must notify their setting of the result - must notify other organisations as per the guidance for your sector (LAs or CIW) - will be contacted by the local contact tracing team - must self-isolate in accordance with the advice given by the local contact tracing team
+- book a follow up PCR test through the online booking portal. - · notify their setting of the result. - for staff notify other organisations as per the guidance for the sector (local authorities or CIW)

+They will be contacted by the local contact tracing team to identify contacts who will need to self-isolate - they must follow any advice given by the local contact tracing team.